Natural Flea Remedies for Cats (That Really Work!)

 Lemons naturally contain the compound d-limonene, which is often used in insecticides.
 Here’s how to make your very own all-natural insect repellent that fleas hate: Slice a couple of whole, unpeeled lemons into thin slices, add the slices to a pint of boiling water, turn off the heat and let the slices steep for at least 3 hours.

-Use a spray bottle (if your cat will tolerate it) or a sponge to apply the lemon juice to your cat’s fur and work it all the way down to his skin, being careful to avoid your kitty’s eyes.
+Use a spray bottle (if your cat will tolerate it) or a sponge to apply the lemon juice to your cat’s fur and work it all the way down to their skin, being careful to avoid your kitty’s eyes.
 Don’t rinse it out, but allow it to dry naturally.
 This repellent will work for about 24 hours and you can reapply it every day.

 Apple cider vinegar is one of the most common natural home remedies to treat fleas (and a host of other maladies, too!).
 To treat those pesky fleas, mix one part organic apple cider vinegar (with “mother”) and two parts water.
 Use a spray bottle or sponge to apply the vinegar mixture to your cat’s fur.
 The vinegar won’t kill any fleas on your cat, but it will repel them for 2 to 4 days.